 The Mission of VKRP

 The Virginia Kindergarten Readiness Program (VKRP) is an initiative focused on building a more comprehensive understanding of school readiness and success.
-As an assessment system, VKRP adds measures of math, self-regulation, and social skills to complement Virginia’s statewide assessment of literacy skills using the Phonological Awareness Literacy Screening (PALS, www.pals.virginia.edu).
+As an assessment system, VKRP adds measures of mathematics, self-regulation, and social skills to complement Virginia's statewide assessment of literacy skills using the Phonological Awareness Literacy Screening (PALS, www.pals.virginia.edu).
 Data from the assessments are beneficial for a wide range of stakeholders including state policy makers, division and school leaders, educators, and families to support young students' learning during the kindergarten school year and beyond.